 - Payment for Services

-- All payments must be made in the currency that is stated on the Offer or Confirmation.
-If the Contractual Partner and / or a Guest wish to pay the bill in cash, they may do so at the Hotel in the currencies CZK, EUR; unfortunately, cash payments in other currencies are not possible.
-If the Contractual Partner or the Guest pay the bill by credit or debit card, this is debited by the amount in CZK.
-The invoiced amount is listed on the invoice in CZK.
+4.4 All payments must be made in the currency that is stated on the Offer or Confirmation.
+If the Contractual Partner and / or a Guest wish to pay the bill in cash, they may do so at the Hotel in the currencies CZK and EUR; cash payments in other currencies are not possible.
+If the Contractual Partner or the Guest pays the bill by credit card, this is debited by the amount in CZK.
+The invoiced amount is listed on the invoice in CZK and EUR.
 For any conversion that should be required for the paying of services in cash, the Hotelier will use the official exchange rate of the Czech National Bank on the day the Guest checked in.

-- If the Contractual Partner and / or the Guest pay by bank transfer, they must use the bank details, which are indicated on the invoice; the bank account is held in the currency of the invoice.
+4.5 If the Contractual Partner and / or the Guest pay by bank transfer, they must use the bank details, which are indicated on the invoice; the bank account is held in the currency of the invoice.
 Bank charges and exchange rate risks are borne by the Contractual Partner or the Guest.
 The Contractual Partner or the Guest is obliged to pay the bill by the deadline indicated on the invoice.
-If such a deadline is missing from the bill, it must be paid within fourteen days after receipt of the invoice by the Contractual Partner.

-- The Hotelier is entitled to demand advance payments or payment in full before arrival.
-The Contractual Partner is obligated to pay for the Services included by the Hotelier on the invoice within the payment period listed on this invoice, whereby the decisive date is the date on which the amount is credited to the Hotelier’s account.
+4.8 The Hotelier is entitled to demand advance payments or payment in full before arrival.
+The Contractual Partner is obligated to pay for the Services included by the Hotelier on the advance invoice within the payment period listed on this invoice, whereby the decisive date is the date on which the amount is credited to the Hotelier’s account.
 Upon receipt of the advance payment, the Hotelier will issue a tax document for the payment received in accordance with applicable law.
 After the Services have been provided, the Hotelier shall issue a proper tax document for the billing of the Services, for which the advance payment made on the basis of the advance invoice shall be used.

 4.10 If the Contractual Partner and / or the Guest defaults on the fulfilment of a payment obligation, than the Contractual Partner and the Guest are required to pay a contractual penalty amounting to 0.05% of the outstanding amount for each day of the delay or part thereof; any claims by the Hotelier for statutory interest on the amount due or damage compensation claims by the Hotelier remain unaffected by this.

-- If the Contractual Partner booked a maximum of two rooms for a maximum of five days, the following shall apply:
+5.2 If the Contractual Partner booked a maximum of two rooms for a maximum of five nights, the following shall apply:

-If the Hotelier receives a cancellation later than seven (7) days before the date of arrival of the Guest according to the Confirmation, namely at the latest by 6 pm CET that day, the cancellation is free of charge for the Contractual Partner or the Guest.
-If the Contractual Partner or the Guest does not make the cancellation within the above period and / or the Guest does not make use of the Services of the Hotel as included in the Confirmation, or does not use them fully, the Contractual Partner or the Guest is obligated to pay all amounts due according to the Confirmation, to the extent of the fee for the first day of the period of the accommodation according to the Confirmation.
+If the Hotelier receives a cancellation no later than seven (7) days before the date of arrival of the Guest according to the Confirmation, namely at the latest by 6 pm CET that day, the cancellation is free of charge for the Contractual Partner or the Guest.
+If the Contractual Partner or the Guest does not make the cancellation within the above period and / or the Guest does not make use of the Services of the Hotel as included in the Confirmation, or does not use them fully, the Contractual Partner or the Guest is obligated to pay all amounts due according to the Confirmation, to the extent of the fee for the first night of the period of the accommodation according to the Confirmation.

-If a cancellation is delivered later than thirty (30) days before the date of arrival of the Guest according to the Confirmation this cancellation is free of charge for the Contractual Partner or the Guest.
-If the Contractual Partner or the Guest does not make the cancellation within the above period and / or does the Guest does not make use of the services of the Hotel as included in the Confirmation or does not use them fully, the Contractual Partner or the Guest is obliged to pay all amounts due according to the Confirmation to the extent of the fee for the entire payment period of the accommodation, according to the Confirmation.
+If a cancellation is delivered no later than thirty (30) days before the date of arrival of the Guest according to the Confirmation this cancellation is free of charge for the Contractual Partner or the Guest.
+If the Contractual Partner or the Guest does not make the cancellation within the above period and / or the Guest does not make use of the Services of the Hotel as included in the Confirmation or does not use them fully, the Contractual Partner or the Guest is obliged to pay all amounts due according to the Confirmation to the extent of the fee for the entire period of the accommodation, according to the Confirmation.

 - Check-In, Check-Out

-- Check-in, within the meaning of these Terms and Conditions, means the personal registration of the Guest online or at the front desk of the Hotel and the issue of the access cards to their room.
-Check-out within the meaning of these Terms and Conditions means the payment of the outstanding bill by the Contractual Partner and / or the Guest to the Hotel, the vacating of the rooms occupied by the Guest and the return of all room access cards to the Hotel.
+6.1 Check-in, within the meaning of these Terms and Conditions, means the personal registration of the Guest at the reception of the Hotel and the issue of the access cards to their room.
+Check-out within the meaning of these Terms and Conditions means the payment of the outstanding bill by the Contractual Partner and / or the Guest to the Hotelier, the vacating of the rooms occupied by the Guest and the return of all room access cards to the Hotelier.

-In cases where the paragraph a) of this Article 6.4 does not apply, the Guest is obliged to pay, in case of a check-out delay of less than 2 hours, 50% of the Hotel’s applicable rack rate on the day for the room type used by them; in case of a check-out delay of more than two hours, the Contractual Partner is obliged to pay 100% of the Hotel’s applicable rack rate on the day for the period until 12 noon the following day;
+- b) In cases where the paragraph a) of this Article 6.6 does not apply, the Guest is obliged to pay, in case of a check-out delay of less than 2 hours, 50% of the Hotel’s applicable rack rate on the day for the room type used by them; in case of a check-out delay of more than two hours, the Contractual Partner is obliged to pay 100% of the Hotel’s applicable rack rate on the day for the period until 12 noon the following day.

 The above provisions are repeated for any additional days of delay.

-- Notwithstanding Article 6.4 of these Terms and Conditions, in case of a late check-out, is the Hotelier entitled to take the Guest’s personal belongings out of the room and store them elsewhere in the Hotel; thereby the payment obligations of the Contractual Partner in accordance with Article 6.4 of these Terms and Conditions remain The Hotelier assumes no responsibility for these items in such a case, but they will store the items in an area of the Hotel to which only employees of the Hotel have access.
+6.7 Notwithstanding Article 6.6 of these Terms and Conditions, in case of a late check-out, is the Hotelier entitled to take the Guest’s personal belongings out of the room and store them elsewhere in the Hotel; thereby the payment obligations of the Contractual Partner in accordance with Article 6.6 of these Terms and Conditions remain unaffected.
+The Hotelier will store the items in an area of the Hotel to which only employees of the Hotel have access.
 The Hotelier reserves the right to charge the Contractual Partner or the Guest an adequate fee for storage of vacated items.

-6.9 As used in these Terms and Conditions, the term “rack rate” or “means the applicable rate for each room type that is specified on a daily basis on the Internet and at the front desk of the Hotel.
+6.9 As used in these Terms and Conditions, the term “rack rate” means the applicable rate for each room type that is specified on a daily basis on the Internet and at the reception of the Hotel.

-- The Hotelier has on-site, unguarded parking places in the underground garage.
-These are at the disposal of the Guest against payment of a parking fee set by the Hotelier, provided that such parking places have not been assigned to other Guests
+7.1 The Hotelier has on-site, unguarded parking places in the underground garage.
+These are at the disposal of the Guest against payment of a parking fee set by the Hotelier, provided that such parking places have not been assigned to other Guests yet.

-- The Hotelier displays the amount of the parking fee, and enquiries as to its current amount may also be made at the front desk of the Hotel.
+7.2 The Hotelier displays the amount of the parking fee, and enquiries as to its current amount may also be made at the reception of the Hotel.

-- Should a Guest not refrain from smoking when prompted by the Hotelier, the Hotelier is entitled to expel the Guest from the Hotel and to vacate the room without loss of entitlement to reimbursement for the provided services.
+8.3 Should a Guest not refrain from smoking when prompted by the Hotelier, the Hotelier is entitled to expel the Guest from the Hotel and to vacate the room without loss of entitlement to reimbursement for the provided Services.

-- If the Guest triggered a fire alarm by smoking in a place where the general smoking ban is not lifted or triggered a fire alarm by any other misconduct, the Guest and / or the Contractual Partner bear any costs incurred by the Hotelier because of the fire alarm.
+8.4 If the Guest triggered a fire alarm by smoking in a place where the general smoking ban is not lifted or triggered a fire alarm by any other misconduct, the Guest and / or the Contractual Partner bear any costs incurred by the Hotelier because of the fire alarm.

 - Wake-up Call

 Should the Guest desire a wake-up call, they may submit this request at the Hotel reception.
-The Hotelier will endeavor to fulfil this wish by calling the Guest at the requested time and, if the call isn’t answered, by knocking the Guest’s door.
+The Hotelier will endeavour to fulfil this wish by calling the Guest at the requested time and, if the call isn’t answered, by knocking the Guest’s door.
 However, the Hotelier doesn’t guarantee in any way that the alarm call will be successful and / or that the Guest is actually woken up by the wake-up call; and therefore, the Hotelier isn’t responsible for any possible negative consequences arisen to the Guest by ineffective wake-up call.

 - Facilities in the Hotel Room, Cleaning

-- Outside the time set by the Hotelier for breakfast and / or at a different location, breakfast can be requested only if the Guest announces their wish no later than 8 pm on the day before at the front desk of the Hotel, the Hotelier confirms this and the Guest accepts the payment of extra costs.
-The Hotelier will also endeavor to prepare a breakfast in the form of a travel pack for Guests who booked and paid for it.
-Its composition is exclusively at the discretion of the The Guest is not entitled to request certain foods or preparation methods.
+11.2 Outside the time set by the Hotelier for breakfast and / or at a different location, breakfast can be requested only if the Guest announces their wish no later than 8 pm on the day before at the reception of the Hotel, the Hotelier confirms this and the Guest accepts the payment of extra costs.
+The Hotelier will also endeavour to prepare a breakfast in the form of a travel pack for Guests who booked and paid for it.
+Its composition is exclusively at the discretion of the Hotelier.
+The Guest is not entitled to request certain foods or preparation methods.

-- If the Guest requires a special diet for health reasons or due to their belief, the Guest can report it at the reception of the Hotel; the Hotelier will endeavor to offer this diet, but the Guest has no legal claim thereto.
+11.4 If the Guest requires a special diet for health reasons or due to their belief, the Guest can report it at the reception of the Hotel; the Hotelier will endeavour to offer this diet, but the Guest has no legal claim thereto.

-- It is not permitted to take food out of the breakfast room; this also relates to tea bags and coffee sachets.
+11.6 It is not permitted to take food out of the breakfast room; this also relates to tea bags and coffee sachets.
 To avoid misunderstandings, it is stated that the preparation and transportation of lunch packs is not permitted.
-However, the Hotelier will endeavor to prepare the Guest a corresponding lunch pack; they may request the cost of it to be reimbursed.
+However, the Hotelier will endeavour to prepare the Guest a corresponding lunch pack; they may request the cost of it to be reimbursed.

-- The Guest must ensure that no danger arises for other guests of the Hotel or the hotel staff due to their pet.
-They have to take the fears of third parties into consideration even when they themselves do not consider their pet to be In particular, the Guest is obliged to keep pets on a leash, if necessary muzzled, and always keep them under observation.
+12.2 The Guest must ensure that no danger arises for other guests of the Hotel or the Hotel staff due to their pet.
+They have to take the fears of third parties into consideration even when they themselves do not consider their pet to be dangerous.
+In particular, the Guest is obliged to keep pets on a leash, if necessary muzzled, and always keep them under observation.

-- The Guest shall be liable for all damage caused by the pets brought by him to the Hotel.
+12.3 The Guest shall be liable for all damage caused by the pets brought by them to the Hotel.

 - Concierge Services